Therapy for Schizophrenia

 Therapy for Management of Schizophrenia

-While medication is considered the primary treatment for schizophrenia, therapy for schizophrenia is also critical in successful management of schizophrenia.
+While medication is considered the primary treatment for schizophrenia, therapy for schizophrenia is also critical in the successful management of schizophrenia.
 Therapies that address the psychology of the individual, as well as their behaviors and skills, can all help in schizophrenia management.
 Therapy for schizophrenia is generally done once a person is already stabilized on medication.

 There are several types of schizophrenia therapy known collectively as "psychosocial" therapies.
 Psychosocial refers to therapies that address the psychology of the person, as well as the way in which they interact with their social environment.
 Types of psychosocial therapy include: